15 Essential Filmmaking Techniques Every Filmmaker Should Know

 I recommend doing some research to determine which motion-tracking application would be best for you.
 If you are new to the world of motion tracking, After Effects with the included version of Mocha is a great place to start.

-This video is a great tutorial video on Motion Tracking from Michael Tierney:
+This video is a great tutorial video on motion tracking in Mocha:

 Learn More Filmmaking Techniques